Types of bullying

 - breaking secrets, gossiping, criticising clothes and personalities.

-(Source: National Safe Schools Framework Resource Manual (PDF, 1.5 MB) 18 March 2011 and Australian Covert Bullying Prevalence Study (PDF, 214 KB) May 2009, Edith Cowan University).
+(Source: Safe Schools Hub and Australian Covert Bullying Prevalence Study (PDF, 214 KB) May 2009, Edith Cowan University)

 - the sending of abusive texts or emails